mscrnt/streamlored/docs/resident_evil_knowledge_base/resident_evil_1_remake_information/resident_evil_1_remake_speedruns/resident_evil_remake_jill_normal_bad_ending_speedrun.md

 ### !!FUCKFACE FREDDY!!

-Zombie in graveyard area.
-Dodge him and head toward the tomb with archer statue.
+There's two zombies in the graveyard area.
+The first one, at the base of the stairs, is called Fuckface Freddy.
+His friend in the left-hand alcove is Fat Fuck Fernando.
+Fuckface Freddy has many different  Dodge him and head toward the tomb with archer statue.
 Examine Golden Arrow to get Arrowhead.
 Use on tomb to access Crypt.

 ### to Art Room